BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-12-golab-florence.md

 The session concluded with a call to action, encouraging everyone to enable telemetry (by running `go telemetry on`) on their Go installations to support ongoing enhancements and community-driven improvements.

+All data collected are public and could be found [here](https://telemetry.go.dev/)

 ---